 Symptoms and Signs of Angina Pectoris

 Angina may be a vague, barely troublesome ache or may rapidly become a severe, intense precordial crushing sensation.
 It is rarely described as "pain."
 Discomfort is most commonly felt beneath the sternum, although location varies.
 Discomfort may radiate to the left shoulder and down the inside of the left arm, even to the fingers; straight through to the back; into the throat, jaws, and teeth; and, occasionally, down the inside of the right arm.
 It may also be felt in the upper abdomen.
 The discomfort of angina is never above the ears or below the umbilicus.
+Women are more likely to have atypical symptoms such as burning or tenderness in the back, shoulders, arms, or jaw.

 Atypical angina (eg, with bloating, gas, abdominal distress) may occur in some patients.
-These patients often ascribe symptoms to indigestion; belching may even seem to relieve the symptoms.
+These patients often ascribe symptoms to indigestion; belching may even relieve the symptoms.
 Other patients have dyspnea due to the sharp, reversible increase in LV filling pressure that often accompanies ischemia.
 Frequently, the patient’s description is imprecise, and whether the problem is angina, dyspnea, or both may be difficult to determine.
 Because ischemic symptoms require a minute or more to resolve, brief, fleeting sensations rarely represent angina.

 Between and even during attacks of angina, physical findings may be normal.
 However, during the attack, heart rate may increase modestly, blood pressure (BP) is often elevated, heart sounds become more distant, and the apical impulse is more diffuse.
 The 2nd heart sound (S2) may become paradoxical because LV ejection is more prolonged during an ischemic attack.
 A 4th heart sound (S4) is common, and a 3rd heart sound (S3) may develop.
 A mid or late systolic apical murmur, shrill or blowing—but not especially loud—may occur if ischemia causes localized papillary muscle dysfunction, causing mitral regurgitation.